Welcome to Summer Success Programs!

 Newly accepted students will receive a competitive advantage over their peers, leaving the program with:

-- Early Completion of UC San Diego Coursework: Students will complete up to ten (10) units of coursework toward their graduation requirements and UC GPA, prior to the Fall quarter.
-(Not applicable for enrichment programs)
+- Early Completion of UC San Diego Coursework: Students will complete up to eight (8) units of coursework toward their graduation requirements and UC GPA, prior to the Fall quarter.

 - Academic and Social Support System: Students will have access to a powerful network of faculty, advisors, tutors, and peer scholars that can last throughout their academic (and often professional) tenure.